Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 2. Show insights on ratings based on gender:
  -  Male: 49%
  -  Female: 46%
  -  No gender: 4%

 3. Analyse the company’s salary structure.
 Identify if there is a gender pay gap.
 If there is, identify the department and regions that should be the focus of management
 4. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000
 ● Does Palmoria meet this requirement?
+No, it does not because some of the employees receives below $90,000.
 ● Show the pay distribution of employees grouped by a band of $10,000.
 For example:
 ● How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000,
 etc.?

-● Also visualize this by regions
+ This was also visualized by regions
-Case Questions
-5. Mr Gamma thought to himself that since you were already working on the employee data, you could help out with allocating the annual bonus pay to employees based on the

 ## Data Analysis